 PhD - Inferring the origins of compact objects (University of Glasgow, October 2022 to Present)

-My research involves understanding the population of compact objects, neutron stars and black holes, comparing gravitational wave data to simulations of millions of these binaries to learn more about how they formed.
-Through seeing how changes in the input physics effect the resulting parameters of compact object mergers, these population synthesis simulations can help constrain the uncertainties of binary evolution.
+My research involves understanding the population of black holes born from massive stars, comparing gravitational wave data to simulations of millions of these binaries to learn more about how they formed.
+Through seeing how changes in the input physics effect the resulting parameters of black hole mergers, these population synthesis simulations can help constrain the uncertainties of binary evolution.
 My work invovles using a type of machine learning called a normalising flow to emulate population synthesis models and rapidly evaluate the outcomes of many simulated binary populations.
+Want to learn more about normalising flows?
+Check out this tutorial I developed to learn how to train your own normalising flow.

 Master's Project (University of Edinburgh)